18F/18f.gsa.gov/_posts/2014-12-22-protosketch.md

 <p class="authors"> by {% author alan %} and {% author robert %} </p>

-## Definition Meetings are boring.
+Definition: Meetings are boring.
 Prototypes are cool.
-Use the meeting to
-build the prototype.
+Use the meeting to build the prototype.
 We call building a prototype in three hours or less *protosketching*.